 Repurposing content means finding new ways of presenting your existing content.
 With this method, one can increase their audience, and even grab and hold readers’ attention for much longer.
 There is a variety of ways of repurposing content, however, in this article, I will give a detailed guide for repurposing content with a mind map.

-The reason why to transform an article in a mind map
+The reason why to transform an article into a mind map

 Bringing back to life an article that was noticed before is a great idea.
 But doing it with the help of a mind map is even a greater idea.
 Mapping an article with a mind map now goes by the name ‘Content Mapping’.